StackStorm/st2docs/docs/source/install/puppet_chef_salt_ansible.rst

 Requirements
 ---------------------------
-At least 2GB of memory and 3.5GB of disk space is required, since StackStorm is shipped with RabbitMQ, MySQL, Mongo, OpenStack Mistral and dozens of Python dependencies.
+At least 2GB of memory and 3.5GB of disk space is required, since |st2| is shipped with RabbitMQ, MySQL, Mongo, OpenStack Mistral and dozens of Python dependencies.

 Installation
 ---------------------------